 - Known for their docile disposition

-- Zoo has two males named Lucky and Charming; both love their bellies rubbed, and will roll over to be scratched
+- Love their bellies rubbed, and will roll over to be scratched

 Listed by the Livestock Conservancy as “threatened” with a population of less than 5,000